-We're concerned about ash dieback, a fungal disease that's affecting many woodlands, parks and gardens across the country.
-We're doing all we can to tackle the disease in Gloucestershire.
+Along with many other organisations, we're concerned about ash dieback, a fungal disease that's affecting many woodlands, parks and gardens across the country.
+We're doing all we can to manage the disease in Gloucestershire.

 What is ash dieback?

 Ash dieback, Chalara or Chalara dieback is a disease that affects ash trees and is caused by a fungus called Hymenoscyphus fraxineus.
 The disease originated in Asia and its spread attributed to the movement of plants as part of the global trade.
 The fungus spreads quickly as its spores are windborne.

 Ash dieback can affect ash trees of all ages, although younger trees succumb to the disease much quicker.
 As the name suggests, the disease causes ash trees to slowly die, drop limbs or branches, collapse or fall.

 - Leaves developing dark patches in the summer.
 They then wilt, turn black and begin to fall to the ground